itsMeBender/daily-quote/README.md

 This element generates a quote of the day.
 You can get inspiration form this website [BrainyQuote](https://www.brainyquote.com/).

-I decided to use my own set of quotes because of then language I use.
+I decided to use my own set of quotes because of the language I use.

 For me it's a nice project to sharpen my skills in; CSS3, Javascript, units tests, Polymer, Web Components and Raspberry Pi projects.
 Because this quote of the day is used in my Magic Mirror project.

 ## Inner workings

 All quotes are bundled inside this element.
 You can add, change, delete the quotes in the code.

+Specifications;
+* Show a random quote, depending on optional search tag and or langage.
+* Element intention is to work offline.